luciangreen/luciancicd/README.md

     * Prolog files
     * Text data files

-* So far, Prolog files should test Prolog.
-* Other text data files and some comments that aren't in the latest version may not necessarily be kept by Lucian CI/CD.
-Check if `main_file.txt` contains all main files (files with main predicates) and main predicates.
+* Check if `main_file.txt` contains all main files (files with main predicates) and main predicates.

 * Please ensure that each repository set loads the necessary files.